Our EMS and paramedic programs offer courses and credits that prepare graduates for several levels of pre-hospital emergency medical service.

 This rigorous program is for currently certified Basic or Intermediate/Advanced EMTs who wish to complete the national curriculum for Paramedic.
 Our program covers all aspects of advanced life support care and prepares graduates for both the Massachusetts and National Registry Paramedic Certification.
 As part of the program we offer PHTLS, PEPP, PALS and ACLS certifications.
 Learn more »

-Unique to our program is the clinical patient simulations at the SIMS Medical Academy on the STCC campus as well as at the GCC location.
+Our program incorporates clinical patient simulations at the GCC simulation lab location.
 These simulations are a valuable learning tool to prepare students for their hospital and ambulance clinical experience.

 In 2013-2014 MA EMS changed the education requirements and there are NO LONGER any REFRESHERS.
 The new system is a pilot program through NREMT which now has National Core Competencies Requirement (NCCR), a Local topic requirement and an Individual topic requirement.

 For example a Basic EMT must complete 20 hours of NCCR classes, 10 hours of local and 10 hours of individual credits for a total of 40 credits each re-certification period.

 A Paramedic must complete 30 hours of NCCR classes, 15 hours of local and 15 hours of individual credits for a total of 40 credits each re-certification period.
 IN ADDITION if your initial Paramedic class was prior to 2013 you will have to take a NREMT Paramedic Transition course—this is to update all Paramedics to the new national curriculum standards.
 The paramedic transition course can count towards fulfilling your individual and local hours.

 GCC offers EMS continuing education courses through our Office of Community Education.
 All levels of EMS courses are available online.
 The NCCR required courses will be available starting in September.
 View available EMS continuing education courses »